I-601A Waiver Attorney: Provisional Unlawful Presence Waiver Process FAQs

 Individuals who have accrued more than six months of unlawful presence while in the United States must obtain a waiver before they can obtain an immigrant visa and return to the United States.

 Under the existing waiver process, which remains available to those who do not qualify for the new provisional waiver process, immediate relatives cannot file a waiver application until after they have appeared for an immigrant visa interview abroad and the consular office has determined that they are inadmissible.
 Under the existing process, immediate relatives of U.S. citizens must remain outside of the United States while their waiver application is adjudicated.
-Individuals have to spend months or even years waiting for adjudication of their waiver cases separated from their families in the U.S. Current process imposes so much hardships on families of U.S. citizens that many are reluctant to undergo the process, thus leaving their alien family members without any lawful status in the U.S.
+Individuals have to spend months or even years waiting for adjudication of their waiver cases separated from their families in the U.S. Current process imposes so much hardships on families of U.S. citizens that many are reluctant to undergo the process, thus leaving their alien family members without any lawful status in the U.S.2.
+What is the Provisional Unlawful Presence Waiver and how can it affect me and my family?

 The new rule is designed to reduce the length of time U.S. citizens are separated from their immediate relatives who engage in consular processing abroad.
 The new rule means that many immigrants will leave the United States, knowing in advance that their case will most likely be approved, and they could be reunited with their families in the U.S. in a matter of days as opposed to years.

 Under the new provisional waiver process, immediate relatives must still depart the United States for the consular immigrant visa process.
-However, under the new process, eligible immediate relatives can obtain their waivers while they are still in the United States before they leave to attend their immigrant visa interview abroad reducing the time in separation from their families from several months or even years to only a few days.
+However, under the new process, eligible immediate relatives can obtain their waivers while they are still in the United States before they leave to attend their immigrant visa interview abroad reducing the time in separation from their families from several months or even years to only a few days.3.
+Do I have to depart the U.S. under the new process?

-Yes, you would still need to depart the U.S. and appear for your immigrant visa interview after your provisional unlawful presence waiver is approved.
+Yes, you would still need to depart the U.S. and appear for your immigrant visa interview after your provisional unlawful presence waiver is approved.4.
+Why does USCIS refer to the waiver as “provisional?”

 USCIS refers to the waiver as “provisional” because it will not take effect until the alien departs the U.S., appears for his or her immigrant visa interview, and is determined by the DOS consular officer to be otherwise admissible to the United States.

 No, the new waiver application process is not yet in effect.
 Eligible individuals will be able to apply for a Provisional Unlawful Presence Waiver starting March 4, 2013.
 USCIS will provide instructions on the application process in the coming weeks.
-We will provide further updates on the process once they become available.
+We will provide further updates on the process once they become available.6.
+Who is eligible to apply for a provisional waiver in the United States?

 In order to be able to apply for a Provisional Unlawful Presence Waiver, the applicant must be: